TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/resolver_angle_speed.md

 ### Tuning Parameters
 Manual Tuning parameters set as following.
 1. Phase offset correction value : 0
-2. Sin Gain Correction Value     : 18000
+2. Sin Gain Correction Value     : 25000
-3. Cos Gain Correction Value     : 18000
+3. Cos Gain Correction Value     : 25000
-4. Ideal Sample Override Value   : 0
+4. Ideal Sample Override Value   : 7

 ### Resolver Core Configurations
 - DC offset Correction enabled, for calcoef1,2 being 8,9 and Manual correction offset correction values being 0.
-- Ideal Sample Mode is set to 0 (auto detect), with detection threshold of 2500 and bottom sampling disabled.
+- Ideal Sample Mode is set to 3 (Manual), with detection threshold of 2500 and bottom sampling disabled.
-- Phase Gain Estimation is disabled, and Gain Correction with Manual values of 18000 on both sin and cos, is enabled.
+- Phase Gain Estimation is disabled, and Gain Correction with Manual values of 25000 on both sin and cos, is enabled.
 - track2 kvelfilt is set to 8.
-#### Note
+\note
 In Sequencer Mode 0, the Resolver Core 0 takes in the values form the ADC_R0, ADC_R1 on the sin and cos samples and computes for the angle and the velocity. the Resovler Core 1 is not used in this scenario, and hence need not configure the parameters for the Resolver Core 1.

 ### Interrupt Configurations and ISR details
 - EPWM1 is set to generate interrupt from its Event Trigger Submodule when the counter hits compare A value of 20 while incrementing. the interrupt is generated at every period, i.e., the interrupt generation frequency is 20KHz.
 - EPMM1 INT is configured at INTxBar0, which further is used for ISR App_epwm1ISR for reading the HW results from RDC and computing SW track2 loop (optional for more accurate results).

-#### Note
+\note
-No Interrupt from the RDC (Resolver to Digital Converter) is enable.
+No Interrupt from the RDC (Resolver to Digital Converter) is enabled.
 Although interrupts may be used for ESM, refer integration details from TRM, the example does not configure them.

 ## SW Track2 details
 - The example showcases an additional method for computing the angle and velocity which may be optionally used.
 For quicker accesses, the loop needs to be placed at TCM and should be strictly timed to the excitation signal frequency.